kevin218/Eureka/docs/source/ecf.rst

 ''''''''''
 Only used if sigma_clip=True.
 Either the string 'mask' to mask the outlier values (recommended), 'boxcar' to replace data with the mean from the box-car filter, or a constant float-type fill value.

-manual_clip
-'''''''''''
-Optional.
-A list of lists specifying the start and end integration numbers for manual removal.
-E.g., to remove the first 20 data points specify [[0,20]], and to also remove the last 20 data points specify [[0,20],[-20,None]].

 sum_reads
 '''''''''
 Only used for HST analyses.
 Should differential non-destructive reads be summed together to reduce noise and data volume or not.